MaishaRahman98/demo2311/README.md

 ### Steps
 **1.** Download the TAB2MXL zip file from master branch on github. <br />
-**2.** Import the TAB2MXL program into Eclipse <br />
+**1.** Import the TAB2MXL program into Eclipse: <br />
 - If you do not have Eclipse installed, please install the latest version of it <br />
    Refer to: https://www.eclipse.org/downloads/packages/installer
 - If you have Eclipse installed already, make sure it is the latest version.
-- Import as a Gradle project :
+- Import as a project from Git:
-  - In the Eclipse File menu, choose Import, then under Gradle folder, choose *Existing Gradle Project* and click *Next*.
+  - In the Eclipse *File* menu, choose *Import*, then under *Git* folder, choose *Project from Git* and click *Next*.
-    - 1. Beside the *Project root directory*, click *Browse*… and select the **TAB2MXL** file that you downloaded.
-Then click *Next*.
-     - 2. Select *Override workspace settings* checkmark button, select *Specific Gradle version*  and choose 6.8 from the dropdown menu.
-      -  3. Select *Show Console View* and *Show Execution View options*.
+    - 1. Click on *Clone URI*.
+     - 2. Copy and paste the URL from github.com into the URI field and click *Next*.
+      -  3. Only select the master branch.
-      -  4. Then select *Finish*.
+      -  4. Keep clicking *Next* and finally *Finish*.
+      -  5. You now have a copy of the project.

  **3.** In Eclipse, open *Gradle Tasks window*
  - Go to *Window→ Show View → Other*....
 Then Select *Gradle Tasks*.